+BIOL 323 CONSERVATION BIOLOGY

+Study the major themes of the conservation biodiversity: ecosystem diversity and distribution, ecological processes, and human impacts.
+Case studies will be used to examine natural resource conservation in the context of socio-economic values.
+Prerequisites: General knowledge of biology and college-level skills in math and English and MATH& 146.

-ENVS 321 5 credits THE NATURE OF SCIENCE: GOING GREEN
+ENVS 321 THE NATURE OF SCIENCE: GOING GREEN

+5 credits

+5 credits

 This course explores the process and nature of scientific discovery, environmental challenges and possible solutions, and the realities of making a business "green."
-In this project-based course, topics will integrate Biology, Chemistry, Atmospheric Science and Statistics.
-Prerequisite: MATH&146 or concurrent enrollment in MATH& 146.
+In this projectbased course, topics will integrate Biology, Chemistry, Atmospheric Science and Statistics.
+Prerequisites: MATH&146 or concurrent enrollment in MATH& 146.

+All course descriptions can be found online at:

+http://CLASSES.PENCOL.edu